ndebuhr/cloud-native-workstation/README.md

 ## Usage

 Access the components you've enabled in the Helm values (after authenticating with the Keycloak proxy):

+* YOUR_DOMAIN:1313 for Development web server
+    * e.g. `hugo serve -D --bind 0.0.0.0 --baseUrl YOUR_DOMAIN` in Code Server
 * YOUR_DOMAIN:3000 for Code Server IDE
-* YOUR_DOMAIN:8080 for Keycloak administration
+* YOUR_DOMAIN:3003 for HackMD markup notes
-* YOUR_DOMAIN:8888 for Jupyter notebooks
+* YOUR_DOMAIN:4444 for Selenium Grid hub
 * YOUR_DOMAIN:6006 for Tensorboard
-* YOUR_DOMAIN:1313 for Development web server (e.g. `hugo serve -D --bind 0.0.0.0 --baseUrl YOUR_DOMAIN` in Code Server)
-* YOUR_DOMAIN:3003 for HackMD markup notes
+* YOUR_DOMAIN:6080 for Ubuntu+Chrome Selenium node
 * YOUR_DOMAIN:6901 for Kdenlive video editor
+* YOUR_DOMAIN:8080 for Keycloak administration
 * YOUR_DOMAIN:8090 for Kdenlive audio stream
+* YOUR_DOMAIN:8888 for Jupyter notebooks

 ## Contributing